So, you’ve just been summoned for jury duty – now what?

 A white or blue shirt, void of patterns or prints, will work well with skirts or pants.

-As you can imagine, flip flops and sneakers are a no-go.
+As you can imagine, flip-flops and sneakers are a no-go.
 Instead, choose closed-toe shoes like heels or flats.
-If you are wearing heels, they should be no taller than 3 inches in brown, black, or navy.
+If you wear heels, they should be no taller than 3 inches in brown, black, or navy.

 The Marc Fisher Zala is a timeless and versatile pump that’s elevated by a structural block heel

-Additionally, if your legs are showing, you should wear pantyhose that match your skin tone.
+Additionally, if your legs show, you should wear a pantyhose matching your skin tone.

 You can wear accessories; however, they should be simple.
 For earrings, small gold or silver hoops or studs will work.